Conserve Water

 When we use less water, we help protect our local water resources and meet current and future needs more sustainably.
 Since groundwater and surface water are interconnected, using less groundwater means more water for the creeks, springs, rivers, and ecosystems in New Mexico.

 Santa Fe County is requesting public review of the draft municipal separate storm sewer system (MS4) annual report required under the National Pollutant Discharge Elimination System (NPDES) General Permit for Discharges from Small MS4s, permit number NMR040000.
-The report, which is to be submitted to the United States Environmental Protection Agency (EPA), describes Santa Fe County activities between 2023-2024 to manage stormwater pollution and comply with MS4 permit conditions.
+The report, which has been submitted to the United States Environmental Protection Agency (EPA), describes Santa Fe County activities between 2023-2024 to manage stormwater pollution and comply with MS4 permit conditions.

 (Click the image above to open a PDF of the document)